niuers/Distributed-System-Design-Review/Stream Processing.md

 3. receiving a message is destructive if the acknowledgment causes it to be deleted from the broker, so you cannot run the same consumer again and expect to get the same result
 4. If you add a new consumer to a messaging system, it typically only starts receiving messages sent after the time it was registered; any prior messages are already gone and cannot be recovered.
 5. Why can we not have a hybrid, combining the durable storage approach of databases with the low-latency notification facilities of messaging?
 This is the idea behind log- based message brokers
+6. Log-based message broker: The broker assigns all messages in a partition to the same consumer node, and always delivers messages in the same order.
+Parallelism is achieved through partitioning, and consumers track their progress by checkpointing the offset of the last message they have processed.
+The broker retains messages on disk, so it is possible to jump back and reread old messages if necessary.
+7. We saw that this approach is especially appropriate for stream processing systems that consume input streams and generate derived state or derived output streams

 ### Using logs for message storage
 1. A log is simply an append-only sequence of records on disk